id3tech/Source-Immo-Wordpress-Plugin/readme.md

 * List slider - Renders a listings picture slider
 * Search tools - Show the complete search tools
 * Search box - Display the simple search input box
-* Single data - Show the default data layout for listings or brokers
+* Single item details - Show the default detailled layout for listings or brokers
-* Single data part - Render specific part of the default layout, where you want to
+* Single item part - Render specific part of the default layout, where you want to

 Add some specific information with Dynamic Tags (Elementor Pro Only)
 * Broker data